-When you are ready to start the host attachment, perform the following procedure.
-1. Start a command prompt program on the host.
+When you are ready to start the host attachment, complete the following procedure.

+1. Start the command-prompt program on the host.

-Windows Server Windows Server 2008, 2008 R2, 2012 users Important: To bypass the account control limitations, start the command prompt program as follows: go to C:\WINDOWS\System32, right-click cmd.exe, and then select Run as Administrator.
+Important: To bypass the account control limitations, start the program as follows: go to C:\WINDOWS\System32, right-click cmd.exe, and then select Run as Administrator.

-2. Enter xiv\attach.
+2. Enter xiv_attach.
 The Host Attachment Wizard welcome message is displayed.

+'''

-Welcome to the XIV Host Attachment wizard, version 2.0.0.
+Welcome to the XIV Host Attachment wizard, version 2.4.0.
 This wizard will assist you to attach this host to the XIV system.

 '''

 The wizard will now validate host configuration for the XIV system.
 Press [ENTER] to proceed.

-'''

-Note: You can run xiv\attach in verbosity mode using the -i or --verbose argument, as explained in "Displaying information when working with xiv\attach" on page 58.
+Note: You can run xiv_attach in verbosity mode using the -i or --verbose argument, as explained in "Displaying information when working with xiv_attach" on page 62.